nikolailevshakov/scenario-examples-courses/Docker/volumes/step3/text.md

 Check the data inside file1.txt in the container.

-Remove sample-app container.
+Remove `sample-app-2` container.

-Check the data inside file1.txt on the host.
+Check the data inside `file1.txt` on the host.

 <br>
 <details><summary>Info</summary>